sathyamvellal/vimnotes/README.md

 Installation
 ============
---> Assuming gvim is installed in your ~/.vimrc file, add the following lines without quotes (create one if it doesn't exist) "autocmd BufRead,BufNewFile \*.note set filetype=notes" "syntax on"
+Assuming gvim is installed

+In your ~/.vimrc file, add the following lines without quotes (create one if it doesn't exist) "autocmd BufRead,BufNewFile \*.note set filetype=notes" "syntax on"